isomerpages/sp-5gacademy/resources/events/_posts/2021-10-15-post-byond-mobile-5g-in-smart-city-lessbrgreater-9-nov-2021-500-pm.md

 <center><a href="https://bit.ly/3BFnW1E " target="_blank"><button id="register" class="btn">Register Now</button></a></center>

 Thank you for your interest.
-This webinar is over.
+This webinar now is over.